iu-parfunc/popl18-lh-prover-artifact/README.md

 and checked at the interactive, online demo links below:

-We provide interactive Liquid Haksell code for the examples presented in Sections 2 and 3 of the paper.
+We provide interactive Liquid Haskell code for the examples presented in Sections 2 and 3 of the paper.
 The Liquid Haskell queries are checked by sending requests to the Liquid Haskell server hosted at [http://goto.ucsd.edu:8090/](http://goto.ucsd.edu:8090/).